-When a health plan or its agent successfully processes an enrollment, disenrollment or enrollment change it must send an electronic notification to the provider to communicate that the request was completed in 2 weeks or less.
+When a health plan or its agent successfully processes an enrollment, disenrollment or enrollment change it must send an electronic notification to the provider or its agent to communicate that the request was completed in 2 weeks or less.
 This timeframe requirement must be met at least 90 percent of the time per calendar month.